Going on a picnic or having a cook out? I’d like to offer you a suggestion—this bowl of poblano chorizo potato salad.

 Poblano chorizo potato salad

-2 tablespoons lime juice, plus more to taste
+- 2 tablespoons freshly squeezed lime juice, plus more to taste

 Roast the poblano chiles under the broiler until blackened, about 5 minutes per side.
 Place chiles in a paper sack or plastic food-storage bag, close it tight and let the chiles steam for 20 minutes.
 Take the chiles out of the bag and rub off the skin.
 Remove seeds and stems and dice.